-Learning outcomes: Understanding what is biodegradable and composting Historical understanding of the evolution of materials Life cycle of plastic in the landfills and oceans.
-Required previous learning: None Inspiration: None Additional enrichment activities: The activity can be extended with more time to observe the biodegradation that typically takes 4 months

-Modifications to - Design a plastic diary and suggest how plastic can be reduced, simplify reused or replaced. - Write an essay about the impact wastage and innovation on how to save our oceans or landfills.
+Learning outcomes: - Understanding what is biodegradable and composting - Historical understanding of the evolution of materials - Life cycle of plastic in the landfills and oceans.
+Required previous None learning: Inspiration: None Additional enrichment The activity can be extended with more time to observe the biodegradation activities: that typically takes 4 months Modifications to - Design a plastic diary and suggest how plastic can be reduced, reused or simplify replaced. - Write an essay about the impact wastage and innovation on how to save our oceans or landfills.